Skip to main content

 Step 2: Create a New Project

 Once you're in Vibe, you'll see a project list.
+Each card shows a live preview thumbnail of the app you built.
 Click + Create a new app to create your first application.

 Empty Vibe project list with the Create a new app button